diegomezg/devops-trainee-program/03 - Introduction to DevOps/README.md

 ## Learning objectives
 * Explain what DevOps is and its importance.
-* Describe the importance of continuous testing and continuous security.
+* Breakdown the importance of continuous testing and continuous security.
 * Identify gaps and delays inflow.
 * Improve the process of exploring customer needs.
 * Improve the process of developing, building, and integrating continuously.